jcs090218/JCSUnity/docs/ScriptReference/Effects/Destroy/JCS_DestinationDestroy.md

 # JCS_DestinationDestroy

-Effect when reach the destination destroy this gameobject.
+Effect when reach the destination destroy this game object.

 ## Variables